This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 What’s your risk tolerance?

 Many things can go wrong with an RV under ordinary circumstances.
 When you decide to rent your RV to another person, it might not work out as you had hoped.
-You’ll have to decide if the money you can make from renting your RV is worth the risk.
+You’ll have to decide if the money you can make from renting it and the RV insurance policy cost is worth the risk.
 Based on the growing RV peer-to-peer rental marketplace, it seems many RV owners are good with it!

 This post may contain affiliate links or mention our own products, please check out our disclosure policy here.